-6.75%, net of pension plan investment expense, including inflation
+6.75%, net of pension plan investment Investment rate of return expense, including inflation

-Mortality rates: General employees -15 to 20% of deaths are assumed to be service related.
+Mortality rates: General employees - 15 to 20% of deaths are assumed to be service related.
 Mortality is projected using the applicable Pub-2010 Mortality Table with various set backs or set forwards for both males and females.

-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2022, valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2021.
 Changes to the actuarial assumptions as a result of the experience study are as follows:

-General Employees - Largest 10 - Non-Hazardous Duty and All Others (Non 10 Largest): Update mortality table; adjusted retirement rates; adjusted withdrawal rates to better fit experience at each year age and service through 9 years of service; no change to disability rates, no change to salary scale, and no change to discount rate.
+General Employees - Largest 10 - Non-Hazardous Duty and All Others (Non 10 Largest): Updated mortality table; adjusted retirement rates to better fit experience; adjusted withdrawal rates to better fit experience at each year age and service through 9 years of service; no change to disability rates; no change to salary scale; no change to line of duty disability; and no change to discount rate.